-Welcome to the first marquee event of the 2024-25 NBA season.
-With roughly three weeks of basketball now in the books, the league is ready to kick off its newest regular-season event.
-On Tuesday (Nov.
-12), the second in-season tournament, now called the NBA Cup, will officially begin.
-All 30 teams will participate and the tournament will once again culminate with a final four in Las Vegas in December.
+With nearly a month of basketball now in the books, the league has kicked off its newest regular-season event: the NBA Cup.
+On Tuesday, the league's second annual in-season tournament began.
+There are six more games on the NBA Cup schedule Tuesday night.
+All 30 teams -- split into six five-team groups -- are participating and the tournament will once again culminate with a final four in Las Vegas in December.
 The Lakers won the first iteration of the event in 2023 and will try to defend their title.

 So, what do you need to know before the action begins?
 I'm so glad you asked.
 Below we'll explain everything there is to know about the NBA Cup to get you ready for what the league hopes will become an autumn fixture moving forward.